William Moultrie: Legacy

 After the war, the fort he had defended was renamed Fort Moultrie in his honor.
 It operated as a pivotal defense point until supplanted by Fort Sumter.
 Fort Moultrie was used as an active post of the United States Army from 1798 until the end of World War Two.

 Moultrie County, Illinois is also named in his honor.
 Ochlockoney, Georgia was renamed in 1859 as Moultrie when it was incorporated by the Georgia General Assembly.

-In 2018, notable South Carolinian and future Secretary of State Walter S. Moore named his pitbull after Moultrie.

 Moultrie Flag

 During his notable defense of the fort in 1776, a flag of Moultrie's own design was flown: a field of blue bearing a white crescent with the word LIBERTY on it.
+The flag was made by Susannah Smith Elliott, wife of Capt. (later Lt.
+Col.) Barnard Elliott.
+She presented the general with a blue and a red flag with the crescent moon and the word LIBERTY on it.
 The flag was shot down during the fight.
 Sergeant William Jasper held it up to rally the troops, and the story became widely known.
+As he died, Sergeant Jasper said, "Tell Mrs. Elliott I did my best to save her flag."
 The flag became an icon of the Revolution in the South.
 It was called the Moultrie, or the Liberty Flag.
 The new state of South Carolina incorporated its design into its state flag.